 Swing dancing is a social dance and yes, for some it’s a pleasant way to do a sweaty work out.
 Some indulge in this pretty cool music.
 To some, it is the best reason to dress up for parties.
 But for many, it is one of the best ways to meet (new) people.
 Just hop on the floor with this infectious grin of excitement and cool down at the bar and chat with a bunch of people from all walks of life.

 Roffaswing is a non-profit organisation (‘stichting’) consisting of a board of three members that are also part of the bigger Roffaswing Team that organises dances, parties and workshops for swing dancers.
 All of us are volunteers and any profit from events goes directly back to Roffaswing resources.
 We try and work with tight budgets as we know a (beginning) swing scene doesn’t equal great commercial oportunities.
-The result of the effort –yes, all the blood, sweat and tears– is a lot of joy, laughter, friends, energy, dances, creative ideas and music.
+The result of the effort –yes, all the blood, sweat and tears– is a lot of joy, laughter, friends, energy, dances, a creative outlet and music.

 (photo: Paul van der Blom)